tier4/fastfaceswapper-tensorrt/README.md

 ## TODOs

-* Add face detection models.
+* Add detection networks.
-* Add a realtime face-swapping demo using a web cam.
+* Add a realtime face-swapping demo with a web cam.
+* Add docs for integrating the FastFaceSwapper module into your own project.
+* Add multi version support for tensorRT (we have a plan to support tensorRT >= 8.x, currently works with 10.x).
+* Add more swapping networks.